qpdf/qpdf/manual/cli.rst

       signature but leaves its visual appearance intact.

    Remove security restrictions associated with digitally signed PDF files.
-This may be combined with :qpdf:option:--decrypt: to allow free editing of previously signed/encrypted files.
+This may be combined with :qpdf:ref:--decrypt: to allow free editing of previously signed/encrypted files.
 This option invalidates the signature but leaves its visual appearance intact.